vanHeemstraSystems/flask-babylonjs/300/900/README.md

     PlayerRole
     Prop
-    Scene O{--|{ Prop : "scene has zero or more props" Shot
+    Scene O{--|{ Prop : "scene has zero or more props" Scene O{--|{ Light : "scene has zero or more lights" Scene O{--|{ Character : "scene has zero or more characters" Scene O{--|{ Tag : "scene has zero or more tags" Shot
     Tag
     User }|--|| UserRole : "user has one role"